Frequently Asked Questions

 have to be a resident of Canada to marry in Canada.

-2. Where do we get our marriage licence and
+2. Where do we get our marriage license and

 is there a waiting period before getting married?